instea/interview-exercises/README.md

 * **Code reuse** - based on BONUS (if some code is extracted / parameterization is used vs. copy/paste)
 * **Problem solving ability** - if a problem occurs, watch how the candidate reacts and whether (s)he is able to fix it

+## React - read & refactor

+Located in `packages/react-read-refactor`

+The goal is to read code and overall application design and come up with a fix in accordance with React principles

+### Exercise description

+`src/App.tsx`

+### Evaluated technical abilities

+* **React abilities** - based on the inner component design, state management, ability to detect the source of the bug, ...
+* **Ability to read code** - based on the understanding of the overall structure
+* **Clean code and good practices** - subjective evaluation + using the preconfigured Lint

 ## Javscript - read & refactor

 Located in `packages/javascript-read-refactor`

 The goal is to read code snippets, provide some feedback and try to refactor them

+### Exercise description

+`src/*.ts`

 ### Evaluated technical abilities